-- Most of the images comes with the pre-configured username
+- Most of the images come with the pre-configured username

 cloud-user, though there are some exceptions to this rule.

-- We are making sure that the images are updated before releasing them so that we are sure that they work.
+- We make sure that the images are updated before releasing them, so that we are sure that they work.

 - We enable automatic updates.